Purchasing A Car Online Scam

 Here is the rest of his crooked pitch:

 “Let me give you all the details about this purchase and how we can complete it through fulfilled by Amazon.
-The payment is going to be sent using Interac e-Transfer to Amazon Fulfillment Center holding bank account, and they will insure the funds till receipt of the vehicle in good condition.
+The payment is going to be sent using Interac e-Transfer to Amazon Fulfillment Center holding a bank account, and they will ensure the funds till receipt of the vehicle in good condition.

 Once the payment is confirmed and secured, they will notify me to proceed with the shipping.

 The vehicle will arrive directly at your address in 1-3 days max.
-As soon as I send it, I will send you a copy from the receipt, and all the details of the shipping so you can track the vehicle along the way and know exactly when to expect it.
-The shipping company will call you with one day before arriving at your location.”
+As soon as I send it, I will send you a copy of the receipt, and all the details of the shipping so you can track the vehicle along the way and know exactly when to expect it.
+The shipping company will call you one day before arriving at your location.”

 “The vehicle will be at your disposal for 5 days to inspect it.
 If you decide to purchase the vehicle after you have inspected it, only then you will notify the Amazon fulfillment center that they can release the payment to me.

 If you do not want to purchase it, you will ask for full reimbursement after you will return the vehicle to the shipping company.
 You will not be charged if you will return the vehicle.

 If you agree with these terms, please send me your full name, full address, and home phone number, in order to start the transaction.”